Infantry in the Middle Ages: Genoese crossbowmen

-The crossbow on the battlefield
+Crossbowmen on the battlefield

 Crossbowmen generally opened a battle by skirmishing ahead of the army, as at the Battle of Courtrai, or were placed to cover the flanks, as at the Battle of Campaldino.

-Infantry and the Medieval military revolution
+Medieval military revolution

-Ayton and Price identify three components to the so-called "military revolution" occurring at the end of the Middle Ages; a rise in the importance of infantry to the detriment of heavy cavalry, increasing use of gunpowder weapons on the battlefield and sieges, as well as social, political, and fiscal changes allowing the growth of larger armies.
-The first of these components to manifest itself as the "infantry revolution", which developed during the 14th century.
+Ayton and Price identify three components to what they call the "military revolution" occurring at the end of the Middle Ages; a rise in the importance of infantry to the detriment of heavy cavalry, increasing use of gunpowder weapons on the battlefield and sieges, as well as social, political, and fiscal changes allowing the growth of larger armies.
+The first of these components to manifest itself as the now-debunked "infantry revolution", which developed during the 14th century.
 Initial victories like Courtrai or Morgarten were strongly dependent on use of terrain but over the course of the century two effective infantry systems developed; the infantry block, armed with spears and polearms, epitomised by the Swiss and the practice of combining dismounted men-at-arms with infantry with ranged weapons, typified by the English longbowman.

-It would be wrong to assume that the infantry revolution swept heavy cavalry from the field.
+The infantry revolution did not render heavy cavalry obsolete.
 Improvements in armour for man and horse allowed cavalry to retain an important role into the 16th century.
 Instead, the three components of revolution identified by Ayton and Price led to a rebalancing of the elements of the medieval tactical system, opening the way for an integrated arms approach in the 16th century.